 What a talented designer can do to transform a simple hallway and small space is quite amazing.
-Of course this is true of fashion as well as decor, having limits is what challenges us to do our best and most creative work.
-I hope you can see some overtones of Stacy’s vision in what I am wearing, the mixing of origami folds, lustrous florals, the shine of my necklace that is consonant with the neon of the flower shop sign, and organic in that it is made of nature’s jewelry – topaz, silver, and gold.
+Of course, this is true of fashion as well as decor.
+Having limits is what challenges us to do our best and most creative work.
+I hope you can see some overtones of Stacy’s vision in what I am wearing, the mixing of origami folds, lustrous florals, and the shine of my necklace that is consonant with the neon of the flower shop sign, taking on an organic look in that it is made of nature’s jewelry – topaz, silver, and gold.

 In the following shot, I love how the billowing folds of my skirt meld into one of the art pieces hanging behind me.
 It is best seen in black and white, so a visual cleansing of palette follows.
 A captivating one I hope!

-Below a photo that I adore, as you can see the wallpaper up close, as well as a sketch of the room, the pretty objects so perfectly chosen.
+Below a photo that I adore: as you can see the wallpaper up close as well as a sketch of the room, the pretty objects are so perfectly chosen.

-In the mediation room I am in awe.
+In the meditation room I am in awe.
 I don’t think my heart should be racing here, but alas, it is.

 Here my bold shoes, which I think adds some downtown punch to this uptown look, are poised on the floor.
 Dare I step?

-Like any true fashionista I love to surround myself with beauty.
-It is balm for the soul.
+Like any true fashionista, I love to surround myself with beauty.
+It is a balm for the soul.
 Whether it is the clothes and jewelry I am wearing, the decor in my home, or the museums that I enjoy, it is a passion for me.

 I have been fascinated with the intersection between decor and apparel for many years.
 You will see more on this topic, as well as more on the Holiday House.
 Soon.
 Promise.
 Pinky swear.

 Tis the season for gifting.
-Enjoy it, wrap yourself it is splendor and warmth.
+Enjoy it, wrap yourself in its splendor and warmth.
 Do not forget to be charitable, too.